DadaTree/OshoP/docs/hub/interfaces/CommitParams.md

 Parent commit.
 Optional

 - When opening a PR: will use parentCommit as the parent commit
-- When committing on a branch: Will make sure that there were no i
+- When committing on a branch: Will make sure that there were no intermediate commits

+#### Defined in

+[hub/src/lib/commit.ts:59](https://github.com/huggingface/huggingface.js/blob/main/pac